rrutt/RailWorld/README.md

 A pair of actual layouts based on satellite imagery are also included:

 - **Plymouth** An actual track system centered on a crossing of two main lines in downtown Plymouth, Michigan.
 - **Wixom** An actual track and yard system at the former Ford Motor Company final assembly plant in Wixom, Michigan.
 The bottom of this layout connects to the top of the **Plymouth** layout.

+### JavaDoc Class Files Documentation

+The JavaDoc generated documentation is available at  **<https://www.kolls.net/railworld/javadoc/>**

 ### Change Log

+#### Version 1.0.0+20230125

+This version has been revised to compile using JDK version 17 LTS.

+The program still uses the deprecated **Applet** and **JApplet** classes, so this version contains corresponding **@SuppressWarnings** annotations in some of the source code files.

 #### Version 0.9b-RRutt